Shiranda87/MessageRoulette/README.md

       - The token is valid for 15 minutes.
       - No request fields required.
     - spin:
-      - Sends a message to X random users.
+      - Sends a message to a random user.
       - Request fields JSON example:
         {
           "text": "test message",